Politics of Guyana: Executive branch

 Executive authority is exercised by the president, who appoints and supervises the prime minister and other ministers.
+The Cabinet is tasked with aiding and advising the President as it relates to the general control and direction of the government.

 The president is not directly elected; each party presenting a slate of candidates for the assembly must designate in advance a leader who will become president if that party receives the largest number of votes.
-The president has the authority to dissolve the parliament, but in contrast to a parliamentary regime, the Constitution of Guyana does not provide any mechanism for parliament to replace the president during his or her term of office, except in case of mental incapacity or gross constitutional violations.
-This makes Guyana an "assembly-independent" system, much like Switzerland.
+The president has the authority to dissolve the parliament.

+While the Cabinet is appointed by the President, it is also collectively responsible to National Assembly.
+A successful no-confidence motion against the government obligates president and cabinet to resign and trigger new elections within 3 months.
+The president can be removed in case of mental incapacity or gross constitutional violations.

 Only the prime minister is required to be a member of the assembly.
 In practice, most other ministers also are members.
 Those who are not serve as non-elected members, which permits them to debate but not to vote.
 The president is not a member of the National Assembly but may Address it at any time or have his address read by any member he may designate at convenient time for the Assembly.
-Under Guyana's constitution the President is both the head of state and head of government of the Co-operative Republic of Guyana.

-Cabinet

-The Cabinet consists of the President, the Prime Minister, the Vice Presidents (if any are appointed), and the Ministers appointed by the President.
-The Cabinet is tasked with aiding and advising the President as it relates to the general control and direction of the government.
-While the Cabinet is appointed by the President, it is also collectively responsible to National Assembly.